chrisosaurus/plot/README.md

 plot
 ====
-Interpreter for a subset of r5rs scheme - not to be taken seriously
+Plot is a toy interpreter for the r5rs scheme standard.

+The goal of plot is to write a simple language and then spend some time writing applications in it.
 I am writing plot mostly for the sake of playing around with implementing a language.

 Please note that I will most likely not be accepting pull requests as this project is primarily for my learning.